stevin-wilson/stevin-wilson.github.io/_posts/2021-01-03-flexdashboard-r.md

   - Heroku
 ---

 Dashboards have become quite popular recently because of their ability to summarize the data in an easy and inituitative manner.
-A prime example have been COVID-19 dashboards which have been quite powerful to keep track of the several metrics of COVID-19 cases, infections, recoveries and finally deaths etc., Flexdashboards are
+A prime example have been COVID-19 dashboards which have been quite powerful to keep track of the several metrics of COVID-19 cases, infections, recoveries and finally deaths etc.,

-Flexdashboard are an easy interactive dashboards for R built using `flexdashboard` package in R. They
+Flexdashboard are an easy interactive dashboards built using [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/) package in R. Some of the features of Flexdashboard include

 * Use R Markdown to publish a group of related data visualizations as a dashboard.